A perfect no bake Mango Cheesecake made from scratch.

 Instructions

-- We will start out with the base.
-Place your cookies in a ziplock bag and close the bag.
-Smash the cookies into tiny crumbles by rolling with a rolling pin over the cookies.
+- Place your cookies in a ziplock bag and close the bag.
+Smash the cookies into tiny crumbles by rolling with a rolling pin over the cookies.3.5 Ounces Butter Cookies

 - Add your gelatin into the water and let soak until soft.
-Take to the heat and allow the gelatin to melt.
+Take to the heat and allow the gelatin to melt.1 Tablespoon + 1 Teaspoon Gelatin Unflavored, 2.3 Ounces Water

-- Once the gelatin is completely dissolved, take our cream cheese mango mass and add some of it into the still hot gelatin to temper the gelatin.
+- Once the gelatin is completely dissolved, take your cream cheese mango mass and add a small quantity of it into the still hot gelatin to temper the gelatin.
 Mix well.

 - Pour the gelatin mixture into the mango cheesecake mass and mix the whole content.